ntung/toy-robot-simulator-in-java/README.md

 	Output: 3,3,NORTH

-## BUILD AND RUN
+## Build And Run
 **Exclamation**: This maven-based program is written in and tested with Java 11 or newer versions.
 To build JAR file with your default JDK, please make sure the following lines in `pom.xml` updated correspondingly.
 ```xml
 <maven.compiler.source>25</maven.compiler.source>
 <maven.compiler.target>25</maven.compiler.target>
 ```
 In the snippet above shows that I have tested the program with Java 25.
-### Compile, Test, Run and Packaging
+The step-by-steps instructions to compile, test, run and packaging are below.

 * Compile: `mvn compile`
 * Test: `mvn test`
 * Run: `mvn exec:java` or `java -jar target/ToyRobotSimulator-jar-with-dependencies.jar`.
 * Packaging: `mvn package`, the compiled jar-with-dependencies in *target/* folder

-## USAGE
+## Usage Instructions
 ```bash
 $ ls -lht
 drwxr-xr-x@ 20 tnguyen  staff   640B  5 Dec 19:37 htmlReport